mkral/UIFont-DynamicFontControlDemo/README.md

 UIFont-DynamicFontSize
 ======================

 This category is meant to help with using the Dynamic Text sizes introduced in iOS7.
+I have put in checks to make sure user is running iOS7 or I just return the normal UIFont.
 You can use your own font and scale the size of the font.

 Install Via Cocoapods: